NiklasTiede/NiklasTiede/README.md

 <h3 align="center">Hey there! <img src="assets/pikachu1.gif" width="50px"> </h3>

 My name is Niklas and I am a chemist who really enjoys to dive into code.
 I discovered the world of coding just recently and now I'm, as you might be, swinging the virtual hammer on the never-ending quest for building things.
 I'm grateful for you guys work and this terrific community!
-Work, work! :hammer:
+And now... work, work! :hammer:

 <!-- <a href="#"><img align="right" src="assets/pikachu1.gif" width="150" /></a> -->